 Let's identify the problem at hand.

-Here, we’ll discuss how SMEs should forecast and manage risk appropriately, given certain resource limitations.
+How SMEs should forecast and manage risk appropriately, given certain resource limitations?
 At its simplest definition, a supply chain consists of at least three entities; a company, a supplier, and a customer.
+Below are some risk management best practices you should be aware of:

 For manual work intensive industries, have you factored in employee well-being into your operations?
 Tired employees tend to make more mistakes, which could cause a ripple effect into other parts of the business.